Cervical cancer: Signs and symptoms

 The early stages of cervical cancer may be completely free of symptoms.
-Vaginal bleeding, contact bleeding (one most common form being bleeding after sexual intercourse), or (rarely) a vaginal mass may indicate the presence of malignancy.
+Vaginal bleeding, contact bleeding (one most common form being bleeding after sexual intercourse), or (rarely) a vaginal mass may indicate the presence of cervical cancer.
 Also, moderate pain during sexual intercourse and vaginal discharge are symptoms of cervical cancer.
+Bleeding after douching or after a pelvic exam is a common symptom of cervical cancer.
 In advanced disease, metastases may be present in the abdomen, lungs, or elsewhere.

-Symptoms of advanced cervical cancer may include: loss of appetite, weight loss, fatigue, pelvic pain, back pain, leg pain, swollen legs, heavy vaginal bleeding, bone fractures, and (rarely) leakage of urine or feces from the vagina.
-Bleeding after douching or after a pelvic exam is a common symptom of cervical cancer.
+Symptoms of advanced cervical cancer may include loss of appetite, weight loss, fatigue, pelvic pain, back pain, leg pain, swollen legs, heavy vaginal bleeding, bone fractures, and (rarely) leakage of urine or faeces from the vagina.
+Other signs of locally advanced disease (as the cancer invades organs in the pelvis) include hydronephrosis with flank pain as the ureters directing urine from the kidneys to bladder are blocked, leg swelling and blood clots in the legs as pelvic veins are blocked, rectal bleeding, and bleeding in the urine.

 Causes

 Infection with some types of HPV is the greatest risk factor for cervical cancer, followed by smoking.
 HIV infection is also a risk factor.
 Not all of the causes of cervical cancer are known, however, and several other contributing factors have been implicated.